tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/ns-params-headers.md

 -   Replace {subscriptionId} with the Azure subscription ID.

 -   Replace {resourceGroupName} with the resource group name within the subscriptionId.
-For more information, see [Using the Azure Portal to deploy and manage your Azure resources](https://azure.microsoft.com/documentation/articles/resource-group-portal/).
+For more information, see [Using the Azure portal to deploy and manage your Azure resources](https://azure.microsoft.com/documentation/articles/resource-group-portal/).

 -   Replace {namespaceName} with the name of the namespace you created on the portal.